LGBTQ literature in El Salvador: Poetry

 without there being any contradiction in it.

 The following year, in 2005, the collection of poems La fiera de un ángel, by René Chacón, appeared, which followed in the poetic footsteps initiated by Lindo.
-Lindo himself published a second book of poetry with LGBT themes in 2010, entitled Bello amigo, atardece....
+Lindo himself published a second book of poetry with LGBTQ themes in 2010, entitled Bello amigo, atardece....

-Another recognized writer of LGBT poetry is Alberto López Serrano, with works such as Y qué imposible no llamarte ingle (2011) and in particular with Cantos para mis muchachos (2014).
+Another recognized writer of LGBTQ poetry is Alberto López Serrano, with works such as Y qué imposible no llamarte ingle (2011) and in particular with Cantos para mis muchachos (2014).
 This poetry book was presented in several Central American countries and provoked homophobic attacks on social networks after being promoted by the National Autonomous University of Honduras.
 One of the main characteristics of this collection of poems is the references to Greek myths.

 Lesbian poetry has also had several representatives in the country, including writers Silvia Matus, Kenny Rodríguez and Marielos Olivos.
 A similarity between the poetry of Matus and Olivos is their commitment to social denunciation, which is explained by the fact that both have had a long history of activism in feminist organizations.
 Matu's poetry also explores the female body as the origin of love, as can be seen in the following fragment of the poem "Amar a otra mujer" (Loving another woman):